-Event Year DR- EM- FEMA PA Funding \$ Area Impact Description Local Impact Description Source Drought High Wind/ Tropical/ Downhurst Wildfire/ Fire/ Lightning Inland Flood/ River/ Dam Winter/Snow/ Ice Extreme Heat/ Cold Earthquake/ Landslide Public Health/ Biological Solar Haz Mat/ Radiological Human Technological Bradford Milfoil Infestation Sum 1996 1996 Summ er No o N/A Milfoil was discovered on the north end of Lake Massasecum in Bradford.
+Event Year Date DR- EM- FEMA PA Funding \$ Area Impact Description Local Impact Description Source Drought High Wind/ Tropical/ Downburst Wildfire/ Fire/ Lightning Inland Flood/ River/ Dam Winter/ Snow/ Ice Extreme Heat/ Cold Public Health/ Biological Solar Haz Mat/ Radiological Human Technological Bradford Milfoil Infestation Sum 1996 1996 er Milfoil was discovered on the north end of Lake Massasecum in Bradford.
 A 10 to 11 acre portion of the lake was closed.
 Several chemical treatments were tried but failed to eradicate the milfoil.
 Eventually, the weed was harvested.
-To this day, the Town of Bradford fights milfoil in its lakes.
-Silver Lake, Tom's Pond, Pleasant Pond.
-Bradford Hazard Mitigation Committee, CNHRPC, Blaisdell Lake Property Owners Assn + + Warner Structure Fire Dec 1995 1995 Dec No ) N/A Several area communities responded to this fire to assist Warner A fire broke out on the second floor of the old section of the Warner Power building.
-Five alarms were sounded for this fire, requiring fire units for as far away as Concord and New London.
-It took several hours to extinguish.
-Residents residing in the area of the fire were evacuated as a precaution due to the material burning in the building.
-Warner Hazard Mitigation Committee, CNHRPC + Storms and Floods Oct-Nov 1995 1995 Oct 20- Nov 15 1077 N/A Four NH counties were damaged by excessive rain, high winds and flooding, including Merrimack (not Hillsborough).
-FEMA, Federal Register, CNHRPC, Warner Hazard Mitigation Committee + + Newbury Terrorism/ Active Shooter 1993 Nov 1 No N/A A shooting at the Newbury Town Hall was ignited by tax and land disputes.
-Two town workers were killed, another N/A for Warner NH HSEM, CNHRPC +
+To this day, the Town of Bradford fights milfoil in its lakes. reported in Warner, but the plant travels easily to new waters and easily establishes new colonies.
+The Town has few public lakes and ponds, including Silver Lake, Tom's Pond, Pleasant Pond.
+Bradford Hazard Mitigation Committee, CNHRPC, Blaisdell Lake Property Owners Assn + + Warner Structure Fire Dec 1995 1995 Dec No N/ A Several area communities responded to this fire to assist Warner second floor of the old section of the Warner Power building.
+Five Warner Hazard Mitigation Committee, CNHRPC + Storms and Floods Oct-Nov 1995 1995 Oct 20- Nov 15 N/# Four NH counties were damaged by excessive rain, high winds and flooding, including Merrimack (not Hillsborough).
+Warner did not apply FEMA, Federal Register, CNHRPC, Warner Hazard Mitigation Committee + + Newbury Terrorism/ Active Shooter 1993 Nov 1 No N/A A shooting at the Newbury Town Hall was ignited by tax and land disputes.
+Two town workers were killed, another N/A for Warner specifically, but this tragedy occurred nearby.
+Newbury is two NH HSEM, CNHRPC +